mprib/caliscope/README.md

 - The frame capture backend presents a primary bottleneck that will limit the number of cameras/resolution/frame rates that can be used, which ultimately limits the size and precision of the capture volume.
 - Data export is currently limited to .csv, and .trc files.
 Use in 3D animation tools like Blender, which require character rigging, will require additional processing.

+## Known Issues
+### Seg Faults on Windows 10
+[June 23, 2023] The most recent version of the package on PyPI (0.1.3) has been updated to allow it to run on MacOS 12.
+This update did not change any code, but did change which versions of the underlying dependencies where configured to install.
+Segmentation faults during recording emerged after this update and are currently being addressed as a top priority.

 ## Reporting Issues and Requesting Features